Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 Cross Band Bent Over Row (side view)

-With this you are bending through the hips to whatever level that you can.
+With this exercise, bend through the hips to whatever level that you can.
 The deeper that you can bend through the hips without losing your low back curve, the better.
-The better it is when you can isolate that mid back area.
-But if you only come down a little ways and go through with this, it still going to be beneficial.
-You just need to be cautious of overworking those upper trapezius muscles.
+If you only come down a little ways, it still going to be beneficial.
+Be cautious of overworking those upper trapezius muscles.

 Those are the 5 Awesome Resistive Band Exercises that you can do anywhere.
-Next time you go traveling, throw a resistive band into your carry-on or into your luggage and bring it with you and go through these five exercises.
+Next time you go traveling, throw a resistive band into your carry-on or into your luggage and go through these five exercises.
 When it comes to sets and reps, I would start off with 5 repetitions to get the movement down and to train your body on how to do the movement correctly then you can progress to 10 repetitions or even to a certain amount of time, twenty seconds or thirty seconds or a number of repetitions that you do during that time.
-You can go through things once or you can go through things a couple of times, two or three times.
-If you go through things two or three times and going through ten repetitions each, you will have a really good workout that you can pretty much do anywhere.
+You can go through things once or you can go through things a couple of times.

-Now if you are looking for a program to help you overcome your back pain, then check out Fix My Back Pain, here:
+Now if you are looking for a program to help you overcome your back pain, then click here to check out Fix My Back Pain.

 Rick Kaselj, MS.